 Mark D. Holmes

-Mark Holmes is a partner in White & Case's Debt Finance practice, and is resident in the Houston office.
-His practice focuses on the energy and infrastructure industries and he represents public and private companies, private equity funds and financial institutions in a wide variety of financing transactions with a concentration on acquisition financings, project financings, cash-flow based lending (including mezzanine financings), asset-based loans (including reserve-based lending and working capital financings), first and second lien financings, term loan B financings, investment grade lending, alternative capital solutions (including production payments, common/preferred equity investments and convertible debt), debt restructurings and derivative arrangements.
-He also regularly counsels companies in acquisitions and divestitures, commercial contract negotiations and corporate governance matters.
+Mark Holmes is a partner in White & Case's Debt Finance practice and is resident in the Houston office.
+His practice focuses on the energy, energy transition, power and infrastructure industries.
+He represents public and private companies, private equity funds and major financial institutions in a wide variety of financing transactions with a concentration on project financings, acquisition financings cash-flow based lending (including mezzanine or holdco financings), Environmental, Social, and Governance (ESG) loan products (green loans and sustainability-linked loans [SLLs]), asset-based loans (including reserve-based lending and working capital financings), first and second lien financings, term loan B financings, alternative capital solutions (including production payments, common/preferred equity investments and convertible debt), debt restructurings and derivative arrangements.
+He also regularly counsels companies in liability management transactions, acquisitions and divestitures, commercial contract negotiations and corporate governance matters.

-Chambers USA recognizes Mark as a leading lawyer in the field of Banking & Finance: Texas 2020-2021.
-He was also selected by his peers for inclusion in The Best Lawyers in America for the 2018 - 2022 editions in the field of Banking and Finance Law.
+Chambers USA recognizes Mark as a leading lawyer in Banking & Finance: Texas 2020-2021.
+His peers also selected him for inclusion in The Best Lawyers in America for the 2018 - 2022 editions in Banking and Finance Law.

-Representation of a syndicate of commercial and institutional lenders, led by Société Générale, in the up to US$1.25 billion financing of the development of the deepwater Shenandoah field in the US Gulf of Mexico and related offshore infrastructure being developed by Beacon Offshore Energy, Navitas Petroleum and Houston Energy Quantum.
+Representation of a syndicate of commercial and institutional lenders, led by Société Générale, in a $1.25 billion financing of the development of the deepwater Shenandoah field in the US Gulf of Mexico and related offshore infrastructure.

-Representation of project lenders in connection with the project financing of Gulf Coast Ammonia LLC’s world-scale anhydrous ammonia plant in Texas, including the negotiation of major commercial contracts and debt and equity financing agreements
+Representation of senior secured project lenders in connection with the development and financing of Gulf Coast Ammonia LLC’s world-scale anhydrous ammonia plant in Texas, including the negotiation of major commercial contracts, non-recourse project finance agreements with the senior secured project lenders and equity financing agreements.

-Representation of Sixth Street Partners in a US$402 million overriding royalty interest acquisition and joint venture with Antero Resources Corporation
+Representation of Sixth Street Partners in a $402 million overriding royalty interest acquisition and joint venture with Antero Resources Corporation.

-Representation of various private equity-backed oil & gas producers in their reserve-based lending facilities, with commitments ranging from US$50 million to US$1.5 billion
+Representation of various oil & gas producers in their reserve-based lending facilities, with commitments ranging from $50 million to $1.5 billion

 Chambers USA, Texas Banking & Finance, 2019 – 2021